Car driving

 Many car parks require you to buy a ticket from a nearby machine.

-The HandyParken app allows you to conveniently pay for parking using your mobile phone.
+The HandyParken app (page in German) allows you to conveniently pay for parking using your mobile phone.

 Failure to comply with parking regulations will result in a fine.
 So – park smart and enjoy Munich!
-The official website of the city of Munich offers a good overview of parking topics.
+The official website of the city of Munich offers a good overview of parking topics (page in German).

 Stay updated with the latest news on our offers, upcoming seminars, companies, and job opportunities in Munich.